50 Years Since

 A hand-drawn black-and-white architectural rendering of two low-set buildings, one a typical office building and the other a brutalist compound atop lower levels that slope upwards like a low pyramid base, invoking Arthur Erickson in its design.

-The year is 1968.
-On Canada’s west coast, an inspired team has arrived at a decision that will redefine the country’s science landscape forever: to build the world’s largest cyclotron, a 4400-tonne, 520 million-electron-volt (MeV) particle accelerator that can explore the depths of the subatomic world.
+In 1968, on Canada’s west coast, an inspired team made a decision that would redefine the country’s science landscape forever: to build the world’s largest cyclotron, a 4400-ton, 520 million-electron-volt (MeV) particle accelerator, to explore the depths of the subatomic world.

 A group of about two dozen young researchers stand in an empty field, a line of trees visible in the distance.
 A man in the centre holds a letter-sized printed sign: 'TRIUMF', with a depiction of the main cyclotron.